-NEPC trains 120 Kwara Soya beans farmers on export promotion strategies
+NEPC trains 120 Kwara soya beans farmers on export promotion strategies

 “There are still visible standard challenges in most of our export process despite the massive efforts towards promotion of the non-oil exports, as some of our products from Nigeria, like sesame beans, were rejected few years back.

 “This was as a result of indifferences to the standard rules in the handling of our export process.
-Thus, there is the need to embrace international best practices as quality standard goes a long way to determine success in export business”, he said.
+Thus, there is the need to embrace international best practices as quality standard goes a long way to determine success in export business,” he added.

 Also speaking, the NEPC executive director and the CEO, Dr.